F1 driver Max Verstappen a man of few words after he's punished for swearing | TSN

 F1's Verstappen a man of few words after he's punished for swearing

-SINGAPORE (AP) — Formula 1 champion Max Verstappen gave only brief answers at a news conference on Saturday in an apparent protest against series governing body the FIA for punishing him for swearing.
+SINGAPORE (AP) — Formula 1 champion Max Verstappen gave only brief answers at a Saturday news conference in an apparent protest against series governing body the FIA for punishing him for swearing.

 Verstappen appeared at the FIA's news conference for the top three in Singapore Grand Prix qualifying — he finished second — but was reluctant to speak.